Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 - The Heat are 8-2 against the spread and 7-3 overall in their last 10 contests.

-- Against the spread, Miami has played worse when playing at home, covering 14 times in 41 home games, and 16 times in 41 road games.
+- Against the spread, Miami has fared worse at home, covering 14 times in 41 home games, and 16 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.